-Although promethazine is an effective antiemetic,^{13-16} the side effects and adverse events associated with it make it a suboptimal choice for the treatment of nausea and vomiting in the trauma patient.^{4,18-20} Specifically, sedation, respiratory depression, extrapyramidal symptoms, dystonia, impairment of psychomotor and cognitive function, neuroleptic malignant syndrome, and hypotension^{1,21-27} are at least confounding and potentially life-threatening side effects in the combat casualty.
-Taking into consideration these side effects, along with the FDA black box warning for injection site necrosis,20 administration of promethazine, particularly by the parenteral route, should be discouraged.
+Although promethazine is an effective antiemetic,10-13 the side effects and adverse events associated with it make it a suboptimal choice for the treatment of nausea and vomiting in the trauma patient.^{4,15-17} Specifically, sedation, respiratory depression, extrapyramidal symptoms, dystonia, impairment of psychomotor and cognitive function, neuroleptic malignant syndrome, and hypotension^{1, 18-24} are at least confounding and potentially life-threatening side effects in the combat casualty.
+Taking into consideration these side effects, along with the FDA Black Box Warning for injection site necrosis,17 administration of promethazine, particularly by the parenteral route, should be discouraged.

-Conversely, ondansetron is a safe and effective alternative with demonstrated benefit and much lower risk.^{3,4,10,13,33-40,48} It has a well-established record of use in multiple settings, including the prehospital environment and the ED.^{2-4,13,36,37} Its major adverse reaction, prolonged QT intervals, is not of significant consideration in this patient population or at the doses we recommend.^{10,53,55} Additionally, the availability of ondansetron in both parenteral (IV and IM) and an ODT form makes it more useful and easier to administer.
+Conversely, ondansetron is a safe and effective alternative with demonstrated benefit and much lower risk.^{3,4,10,30-38,45} It has a well-established record of use in multiple settings, including the prehospital environment and the ED.^{2-4,10, 34,35,} Its major adverse reaction, prolonged QT intervals, is not of significant consideration in this patient population or at the doses we recommend.^{30,50-52} Additionally, the availability of ondansetron in both parenteral (IV and IM) and an orally disintegrating tablet form makes it more useful and easier to administer.

-Promethazine should be removed from the TCCC Guidelines and replaced with ondansetron for prophylaxis and treatment of opioid- and trauma-related nausea and vomiting.
+Promethazine should be removed from the TCCC Guidelines and replaced with ondansetron for prophylaxis and treatment of opioid and trauma related nausea and vomiting.